meghdadFar/wordview/README.md

 rt.show_plot()
 ```

-## **Text Cleaning**
+## **Filtering**

-Cleaning up the text can be a tedious task, but for most NLP applications we almost always need some degree of text cleaning. *WORDVIEW* offers easy to use functionalities for cleaning up the text (`clean_text`).
+Filtering noise and cleaning up the text can be a tedious task, but for most NLP applications we almost always need some degree of it. *WORDVIEW* offers easy to use functionalities for filtering noise, customized definition of noise, and cleaning up the text from it.
 For instance, you can choose what pattern to accept via `keep_pattern` argument, what pattern to drop via `drop_patterns` argument, and what pattern to replace via `replace` argument.
 Or you can specify the max length of allowed tokens to filter out very long sequences that are often noise.
 See the docs to learn more about other parameters of `clean_text`.
 Here is a worked example:

 ```python